While you’re at home, now is a good time to review your financial plans

 5. Review your State Pension entitlement:

-Many overlook the importance of the State Pension although, for a married couple with full entitlement, this is worth £18,220.80 a year (just over £1,500 a month) at present.
+Many overlook the importance of the State Pension although, for a married couple with full entitlement, this is worth £18,678.40 a year (over £1,500 a month) at present.
 This goes some way to meeting the committed expenditure needs of most couples.
 If you have gaps in your employment history, you can make these up by making voluntary Class 3 National Insurance Contributions.
 You can check your State Pension entitlement by clicking here.
 You will need a Government Gateway ID which takes 10 mins to obtain if you are not already registered.

 6. Review your pension contributions: